limkokhole/blogspot-downloader/README.md

     optional arguments:
       -h, --help            show this help message and exit -a, --all             Display website mode instead of rss feed mode.
-Only support blogspot website but you can try yuor luck in other site too
+Only support blogspot website but you can try your luck in other site too
       -s, --single          Download based on provided url year/month instead of entire blog, will ignored in rss feed mode and